j0serobles/UCF_Data_Bootcamp_Project1/Project_Proposal.md

 The questions we will be asking the data are:

-* What are the correlations between heart failure cases and each individual risk factor?
+* Is there a correlation of each individual risk factor and death by heart failure?
-* What are the strongest correlations?
+* If there is a correlation, how strong is it?
 * Is there a higher risk of heart failure if a patient has three or more risk factors?
 * Are smokers more at risk vs those with diabetes for heart failure?
 * Are males vs females more at risk for heart failure?